oauthstuff/draft-oauth-par/main.md

 ```

 The pushed authorization request endpoint thus fosters OAuth security by providing all clients a simple means for an integrity protected authorization request, but it also allows clients requiring an even higher security level, especially cryptographically confirmed non-repudiation, to explicitly adopt JWT-based request objects.

+As a further benefit, the pushed authorization request allows the AS to authenticate the clients before any user interaction happens, i.e., the AS may refuse unauthorized requests much earlier in the process and has much higher confidence in the client's identity in the authorization process than before.

+This is directly utilized by this draft to allow confidential clients to set the redirect URI for
+every authorization request, which gives them more flexibility in building redirect URI.
+And if the client IDs and credentials are managed by some external authority (e.g. a certification authority), client registration could practically be skipped.

 ## Conventions and Terminology